dannyp371/SC-Assignment/technical-writer/assignment.md

 * `-t`: Allocate TTY for debugging the container
 * `--image`: Image used to create your ephemeral container.

-The full documentation for `kubectl debug` can be [found here](kubernetes.io/docs/reference/kubectl/generated/kubectl_debug/).
+Click [here](kubernetes.io/docs/reference/kubectl/generated/kubectl_debug/) for the full documentation for `kubectl debug`.

 ## Issue CLI Commands Inside of your Containers
 `kubectl exec` allows you to issue CLI commands from inside your containers.
 This is useful way to check configuration files, validate a volume mounting, or troubleshoot application behaviour. `kube exec` provides a direct line into your containers, and allows you to operate as you would in a traditional linux environment.
 Write the command you wish to issue after the `--` as shown below: